ACPJanousek/AC-dynamics365smb-docs/business-central/LocalFunctionality/Czech/eet.md

 Payment methods included in EET:

-*   in cash
+*   In cash
-*   by card
+*   By card
-*   check
+*   Check
-*   bill of Exchange
+*   Bill of Exchange
-*   other similar types like gift cards, coupons, bitcoin etc.
+*   Other similar types like gift cards, coupons, bitcoin etc.

 For more information see official portal [www.etrzby.cz](http://www.etrzby.cz).